gi1mic/rc28_emulator/readme.md

 # **ICOM RC-28 Emulator**
 This is a work in progress:
-- The RS-BA1 responds to the emulated encoder and switches and LED's light as they should.
+- The RS-BA1 responds to the emulated encoder.
+- Switches work and LED's light as they should.
-- What is not 100% is fast rotation of the encoder.
-This is simply because I have not figured out a good way to calculate the required accelerated value.
+- The encoder is probably a little too sensitive.
+Note the dial sensitivity on RS-BA1 software has minimal impact - it does not send anything to the RC-28 that I can see.

 Copyright GI1MIC (2021)